google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permission-ux.md

 Note that this isn't the browser UI as well, this is a custom UI in the web site asking the user, allowing the site full control over the messaging to the user.

-Another nice touch to Owen's demo is that if the user does click to enable notification, the site adds a semi-transparent overlay over the entire page when it shows the permission prompt.
-This helps draw the users attention to the permission prompt.
+Another nice touch to Owen's demo is that if the user clicks to enable notifications, the site adds a semi-transparent overlay on the entire page when it shows the permission prompt.
+This draws the users attention to the permission prompt.

 ![Owen Campbell-Moore's example of good UX for the permission prompt.](./images/ux-examples/owen/owen-permission-prompt.png){: .device-image .center-image }

 The alternative to this example, the **bad UX** for asking permission, is to request permission as soon as a user lands on the airline's site.

 ![Owen Campbell-Moore's example of bad UX for push.](./images/ux-examples/owen/owen-bad-ux.png){: .device-image .center-image }